Table of Contents.

 Public Health Foundations Training:

 By the end of their first semester, students entering a Public Health graduate program must successfully complete “Public Health Foundations Training,” an online course found on Blackboard.
-The zero-credit course is composed of 5 modules that provide an introduction to foundational public health concepts.
+The zero-credit course is composed of 4 modules that provide an introduction to foundational public health concepts.
 Completion of the course occurs when the student has successfully reviewed all modules and passed each corresponding quiz.

-This requirement is waived for those having earned a BS degree from a C.E.P.H.-accredited BS program.
+This requirement is waived for those having earned an undergraduate public health degree from a C.E.P.H. accredited program.

 MPH Credit Bearing Requirements:

 Applied Practice Experience (A.P.E.): MPH Graduate Practicum (PHP 667).

 MPH students compete in a 200-hour applied practice experience.
 Options include U.S.-based and international settings.
 This experience provides an opportunity for students to apply public health knowledge and skills in a community setting and to demonstrate proficiency in at least five (5) MPH competencies, of which three (3) must be foundational competencies.
 This course is completed after year 1 or year 2 of the program, during summer session.
 Registration is by permission of instructor only.
 Pre-requisite: Completed Applied Practice Experience Pre-Planning program milestone; completed 18 credits of MPH coursework.
 See PHP 667 Graduate Practicum in Public Health Student Handbook for additional information.

 Integrative Learning Experience (ILE) (PHP 707).